An experiment to improve understanding wave-particle duality: Introduction

+The de Broglie Bohm synthesis, of particle and wave, could be regarded as a precise illustration of Bohr's complementarity ... if Bohr had been using this word in the ordinary way.
+This picture combines quite naturally both the waviness of electron diffraction and interference patterns, and the smallness of individual scintillations, or more generally the definite nature of large-scale happenings.''~\cite{Bell1992} \end{quote}

-Einstein in no way disputed the predictions of the quantum formalism: the controversy concerned the interpretation of this formalism.
-Louis de Broglie proposed~\cite{deBroglie1927} in 1926 to complete the formalism by adding a second wave to the usual \emph{statistical wave}.
-This second wave, $u$, which he calls the \emph{matter wave} or \emph{physical wave}, corresponds to the mass density of the extended corpuscle, its size is finite and its center of gravity $X(t)$ is guided by the statistical wave.
-This theory, known as the \emph{double solution theory}~\cite{deBroglie1956,deBroglie1987,Fargues2017,Colin2017,Gondran2023d} is an ingenious way of completing the formalism, making it causal, without contradicting experimental measurements~\footnote{It should be specified that Schrödinger's statistical wave was usually referred to in the 20th century as the de Broglie matter wave.
-However, for de Broglie, the matter wave that he defined in 1926 is not the statistical wave but the $u$-wave corresponding to the spatial extension of the particle that concentrates its mass.
-The statistical wave was called the \textit{pilot wave} by de Broglie in 1927.
+Louis de Broglie proposed~\cite{deBroglie1927} in 1927 to complete the formalism by adding a second wave to the usual \textbf{\emph{statistical wave}}, $\bm{\psi}$, solution of the Schrödinger equation.
+This second wave, $\bm{u}$, which he calls the \emph{matter wave} or \textbf{\emph{physical wave}}, corresponds to the mass density of the extended corpuscle.
+Unlike the statistical wave, which can spread throughout all space over time, the matter wave $u$ has a finite size and remains localized.
+Furthermore the center of gravity $\textbf{X}(t)$ of $u$-wave is guided by the statistical $\psi$-wave.
+These two waves, $\psi$ and $u$, are in resonance due to a phase match.
+This theory, known as the \emph{double-solution theory}~\cite{deBroglie1956,deBroglie1987,Fargues2017,Colin2017,Gondran2023d} is an ingenious way of completing the formalism, making it causal, without contradicting experimental measurements~\footnote{It should be specified that Schr\"odinger's statistical $\psi$-wave was usually referred to in the 20th century as the de Broglie matter wave.
+However, for de Broglie, the matter wave that he defined in 1927 is not the statistical wave but the $u$-wave corresponding to the spatial extension of the particle that concentrates its mass.
+The statistical $\psi$-wave was called the \textit{pilot wave} by de Broglie in 1927.
 In the remainder of this article, we prefer to use the term \textit{physical wave} (or \textit{internal wave}) rather than \textit{matter wave} to avoid confusion.}.
-If we reduce the physical wave to its center of gravity $X(t)$, we obtain the \emph{pilot wave theory}, presented by de Broglie, at the Solvey Congress in 1927, which for him was only a second-best solution.
-His work on the pilot wave was continued from 1951 onwards, notably by David Bohm~\cite{Bohm1952}, under the name de Broglie-Bohm (dBB) theory.

-One of the most important historical moments in the debate on the completeness of quantum formalism was the EPR article of 1935~\cite{Einstein1935}, which proposed a thought experiment by Einstein, Podensky and Rosen to settle the question.
-Many years later, in the 1980s, Alain Aspect's team carried out modified EPR-type experiments that did not settle the question of completeness, but clearly demonstrated the non-locality of quantum entanglement~\cite{Aspect1982a}.
-These experiments, for which Aspect was awarded the Nobel Prize in 2022, launched what is now known as the second quantum revolution~\cite{Aspect2023}.